 Use this as role-family context only.
 Local employers, remote policy, on-call work, seniority, vendor stack, automation depth, and security scope can change the practical picture.

 Do not claim network administrator requirements are rising or falling from last year based on the current RoleMath panel.
 Do not predict which credential or skill employers will ask for next.
-The trend gate does not support that yet.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 | Claim type | Current status | Why |